 Instructors will have an array of bipods, bags, tripods, and slings to test out.
 Feel free to bring other gear with which you would like to gain experience.

-Breakfast and dinner will be served at the lodge.
+Breakfast, some lunches and dinner will be served at the lodge.
 These family style meals will give you something to dream about when you are eating re-hydrated meals in the back country.

 Additional Notes for Hat Creek Ranch